 Napa Valley Language Garden (NVLA)

 NVLA was the first school garden in Napa County to register their habitat with Monarch Watch (#49,500).
 Parent volunteers shaped the new bed into a butterfly.
-It was then planted by the Dirt Girls program participants in spring of 2024.
-Replacing dilapidated raised beds, this habitat became the heart of their school garden. ๐งก
+It was then planted in 2024 by the Dirt Girls program participants and dedicated in the spring of 2025.
+Replacing dilapidated raised beds, Corazon Monarca became the heart of their school garden. 🧡

 Willow Magnet School

-During the fall of 2025, participants in the Dirt Girls after school club planted a native milkweed patch at Willow.
-The remaining plants will be installed in spring of 2026.
+During the fall of 2025, Erin Soper Awardee Lea Ortiz and I led Dirt Girls after school club to plant a native milkweed patch at Willow.
+The nectar plants will be installed throughout spring of 2026.

 Are you ready to plant a Monarch Waystation in your school garden?